phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 Currently, we handle the keyboard input directly in the interrupt handler.
 This is not a good idea for the long term because interrupt handlers should stay as short as possible as they might interrupt important work.
 Instead, interrupt handlers should only perform the minimal amount of work necessary (e.g. reading the keyboard scancode) and leave the rest of the work (e.g. interpreting the scancode) to a background task.

 A common pattern for delegating work to a background task is to create some sort of queue.
-The interrupt handler pushes work units of work to the queue and the background task handles the work in the queue.
+The interrupt handler pushes units of work to the queue and the background task handles the work in the queue.
 Applied to our keyboard interrupt, this means that the interrupt handler only reads the scancode from the keyboard, pushes it to the queue, and then returns.
 The keyboard task sits on the other end of the queue and interprets and handles each scancode that is pushed to it:

 ![Scancode queue with 8 slots on the top.
 Keyboard interrupt handler on the bottom left with a "push scancode" arrow to the left of the queue.
 Keyboard task on the bottom right with a "pop scancode" queue coming from the right side of the queue.](scancode-queue.svg)